The moon is a beautiful light in the light sky and it is for that reason that many idioms were inspired by this gem.

 - Meaning: to love someone deeply.

-- Use In A Sentence: She started to cry after he told her that he loved her to the moon and back.
+- Use In A Sentence: Despite being shy, it was obvious that Bethany loved Walker to the moon and back.

 There you have it!
 17 moon idioms and how to use them.
 Which one is your favorite?
 Please share your thoughts in the comments below.